 From autumn 2020, the Buchstabenfabrik will start a cooperation with "Kultur für Kinder" (Culture for Children) and the Austrian National Library with the "Lesekoffer" (''reading case'').
 The aim is to inspire children in the 2nd grade of primary school for reading and the world of books and language - without pressure to perform and with lots of fun.
 There are no costs for the schools or the parents!
 Also thanks to the support of the Oetinger publishing group, around 400 Viennese children who take part in the project in the school year 2020/21, will receive a book as a gift at the end of the project.

-If you are interested in our book rights or ideas for a cooperation, we would be pleased to hear from you.
+If you are interested in our book rights or have ideas for a cooperation, we would be pleased to get in touch with you.
 Please contact Catharina Rosenauer, who administers the estate: email@example.com